element-hq/element-call/README.md

 ## Translation

-Bf you'd like to help translate Element Call, head over to [translate.element.io](https://translate.element.io/engage/element-call/).
+If you'd like to help translate Element Call, head over to [translate.element.io](https://translate.element.io/engage/element-call/).
 You're also encouraged to join the [Element Translators](https://matrix.to/#/#translators:element.io) space to discuss and coordinate translation efforts.